Healthy Homes Assessment Napier

 Draught Stopping Napier

-If a draught can be felt from unreasonable gaps or holes that it needs to be sealed.
+If a draught can be felt from unreasonable gaps or holes or holes, it needs to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections